How Excessive Drinking Impacts Your Health

 • Binge Drinking: Four drinks or more over a two or three-hour period

 Another important factor to keep in mind is what counts as a "standard" drink.
-Check out the National Institute on Alcohol Abuse and Alcoholism's (NIAAA) cocktail content calculator tool to see how much alcohol is really in your favorite drink.
+Check out the National Institute on Alcohol Abuse and Alcoholism's cocktail content calculator tool to see how much alcohol is really in your favorite drink.
 For example, a single gin and tonic contains around 1.6 standard drinks.
 Understanding your drinking habits can help you make healthier choices moving forward.

 Consequences of Excessive Drinking

 Excessive alcohol use can have serious physical and psychological consequences.
-It can also hurt your relationships, impair decision-making and cause you to put yourself or others in danger.
-Since alcohol reduces your inhibitions, excessive use can increase the risk of injuries, accidents and risky sexual behaviors.
+It can also hurt your relationships, impair decision-making, and cause you to put yourself or others in danger.
+Since alcohol reduces your inhibitions, excessive use can increase the risk of injuries, accidents, and risky sexual behaviors.

 Chronic excessive drinking can lead to physical and psychological health concerns such as: